Henry Crew

+until he retired 41 years later in 1933.
+While at Northwestern, he was elected to the United States National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.

 In 1930, he was granted leave from Northwestern to accept an appointment at the Century of Progress International Exposition staged in Chicago 1933–1934, where he was chief of the division of basic sciences.
 Henry had one son and two daughters before his wife died in 1941.
 His son William H. Crew would himself become a physicist.
 During his career, Henry wrote a number of works on spectroscopy, the history of science, and biographies of physicists, producing 123 articles and 12 books.
 He was elected president of the American Physical Society in 1909.
 In 1914 he published, with Albert De Salvio, an English translation of Galileo's Two New Sciences.
 He served as the president of the History of Science Society in 1930.
 In 1941 he was awarded the Oersted Medal by the American Association of Physics Teachers.
 He was named a Chevalier of the Order of the Crown of Italy, and was awarded an honorary degree from University of Michigan in 1914, then from Princeton in 1922 and Northwestern in 1937.